Visiting Las Vegas on a budget? Check out these free things to do!

 More Free Things to Do in Las Vegas

-- Downtown Las Vegas Murals – Check out this video for some of our favorites.
+• Downtown Las Vegas Murals – Check out this video to see our favorites.

 Essential Tips

-- If you like discounts and free things, download myVegas by Playstudios.
-They are free to play and you can earn points to redeem for discounts and free activities.
-They update their rewards regularly so you can collect points and then redeem them when you are ready.
+• Download myVegas by Playstudios for discounts and freebies.
+They are free to play, and you can earn points to redeem for discounts and free activities.
+They update their rewards regularly so you can collect and redeem points when ready.
+So far, we redeemed some snacks and desserts from various places on the Strip.

 Best Places to Stay